 Session description: What is an eSignature?
 What is a Digital Signature?
 Will they hold up in court?
 In this session, Jonathan will run through the current state of the different types of signatures possible in PDFs and their legality.

 Presenter: Jonathan Rhyne, PSPDFKit

 Jonathan is the COO and co-founder of PSPDFKit GmbH, a company focused on increasing productivity around the globe by providing robust PDF solutions to companies and end-users.
 He handles everything from project management, sales, marketing, HR to managing the finances and legal affairs of the company.
 Prior to founding PSPDFKit, Jonathan practiced at a well respected law firm in the US, guiding software companies in the mobile software industry through the proverbial jungle of their business and legal needs.
 Outside of work, you can find him spending time with his wife and two young kids, playing soccer, or taking photos.

-Session description: That looks at the workflow issues for government publishers, gives best practices, blends accessibility with cross-media publishing for a full overview of how to get accessibility throughout all forms of publishing.
+Session description: This session examines the workflow issues for government publishers, gives best practices and explains blending accessibility with cross-media publishing for a full overview of how to get accessibility throughout all forms of publishing.